 Symbol Meaning A0018367 Display/operat.
-Is displayed: In the main menu next to the "Display/operat." selection In the header on the left in the "Display/operat." menu A0018364 Setup Is displayed: In the main menu next to the "Setup" selection In the header on the left in the "Setup" menu A0018365 Expert Is displayed: In the main menu next to the "Expert" selection In the header on the left in the "Expert" menu A0018366 Diagnostics Is displayed: In the main menu next to the "Diagnostics" selection In the header on the left in the "Diagnostics" menu
+Appears: In the main menu next to the "Display/operat." selection In the header on the left in the "Display/operat." menu A0018364 Setup Appears: In the main menu next to the "Setup" selection In the header on the left in the "Setup" menu A0018365 Expert Appears: In the main menu next to the "Expert" selection In the header on the left in the "Expert" menu A0018366 Diagnostics Appears: ■ In the main menu next to the "Diagnostics" selection ■ In the header on the left in the "Diagnostics" menu